 The answers lie in understanding the biblical reality of “The Day of Judgment.”
 Watch this short vlog then listen to the full podcast of the same name for more details.

 In Part I of our series, we established that the Bible teaches the earth not only abides forever, but it will be housing humanity throughout that eternity.
 We also established that the pathway to heaven is available by invitation only.
 Walking that path requires life-long faith, sacrifice and obedience.
-This raises questions about the afterlife.
-What about hell?
+But what about the afterlife and hell?
 What are all those unsaved people doing on earth?
 What about Judgment Day?

 In ancient Greek, the word "hypocrite" meant a stage actor.
 This is a good word for people who are one way but present another.
 The Pharisees were a great example, and Jesus gave them seven "woes" we can take to heart today.
 Watch this short vlog then listen to the podcast of the same name.